DKingAlpha/vps2luks/README.md

 ## Warning

-Everything on the VPS will be lost.
+Everything on the VPS will be erased.
 Make sure you have a backup of your data before you start.

 Save backup to your local computer or another VPS.

-After Wiping the disk, the VPS will be unbootable until GRUB2 is installed to boot partition.\
-DO NOT REBOOT UNLESS YOU KNOW WHAT YOU ARE DOING.

 ## Something went wrong.
 How to recover?

-1. Quick fix: Reboot to memdisk with files in boot partition.
+1. Quick fix: Reboot to Arch ISO again.
+It should be in the GRUB menu.

 2. Backup plan: Re-install the OS from the VPS provider's control panel.
 Consider retrying the script.